winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.x.xx - (xx.xx.2015) =
+* New: Template system for publication lists added
+* New: Optional dynamic author/editor format detection for import
+* New: [tpenrollments]: New parameter "order_signups" added
+* New: [tpcloud, tplist, tpsearch]: New parameter "template" added
+* Changed: [tplist, tpcloud]: Parameter "entries_per_page" works now if pagination is disabled (#20)
+* Changed: [tplist, tpcloud, tpsearch]: Default settings for author/editor name parsing changed to initials (#19)
+* Changed: [tplist, tpcloud, tpsearch]: Usage of parameter "style" changed
+* Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong default parameters for [tplist]
+* Bugfix: HTML output for proceedings shows the edition instead of volume/number (#18)
+* Bugfix: Prevent a deletion of line breaks by bibtexParse in the import (#21)

 = 5.0.17 - (15.10.2015) =
 * New: [tpenrollments]: New parameters "order_parent" and "order_child" added